-In the previous section we saw that smoking is associated with many, many serious illnesses.
+In the previous section we saw that smoking can cause many, many serious illnesses.
 Of course, in the worst case, some of these diseases can kill the smoker.

 Just count: 1-and-2-and-3-and-4-and-5-and-6 and BANG!
 Another smoker somewhere in the world has just died.

-(And while you read that last sentence, ANOTHER smoker died.
+And while you read that last sentence, another smoker died.

 And now, another.
-It never stops.)
+It never stops.